Catchphrase (British game show): Theme music

-Mr. Chips
+Mr Chips & other mascots

-The series' original mascot is a golden robot called "Mr. Chips".
+The series' original mascot is a golden robot called "Mr Chips".
 The figure often appeared in the animations for the catchphrases.
+He was repurposed from the original US version of the programme where he was known as "Herbie".

-Mr. Chips was originally depicted as being quite tall, but as the series progressed, he became a smaller figure.
-Variations of the mascot sometimes appeared in the animations, such as Mr. Chips with a lemon for a head (for the catchphrase "Lemonheads" on the episode broadcast 2 December 1994).
-During the closing credits, from 1995–96 (Series 11) until 2001 (Series 15), Mr. Chips was also seen doing things such as climbing a ladder, or comical things.
+As the animation styles used in the show changed throughout the year, the design of Mr Chips changed as well; eventually transitioning from a taller figure to becoming much smaller.
+Variations of the mascot sometimes appeared in the animations, such as Mr Chips with a lemon for a head (for the catchphrase "lemonheads").

-Throughout Nick Weir's series of Catchphrase, Mr. Chips was not featured in any of the Catchphrases.
-Instead, a family of a father, mother, son and two other men appeared.
-These characters were also featured in the opening sequence, showing the family trying to 'catch' the 'letters' of the phrase "Catchphrase", the family themselves as the letters of "Catch".
-This family were not as popular as Mr. Chips, but despite this, the family appeared until the series finished in 2002.
+After Nick Weir took over as presenter and the change of graphics, Mr Chips was semi-retired and replaced with the "Catchphrase Family", consisting of a father, mother, son and two other men.
+These characters were also featured in the opening sequence which showed the family trying to catch the letters of the word "Phrase" (essentially serving as a catchphrase for "Catchphrase" itself) ending with the family themselves becoming the letters of "Catch" above "Phrase".
+The family was not as popular as Mr Chips, but despite this, the family appeared until the series finished in 2002.

-Despite Mr. Chips not appearing in any of the catchphrases throughout Nick Weir's series, he did however, appear in the closing credits throughout Weir's first two series, and also in the graphics for the holiday prize, the spot prize and Cash Countdown throughout Weir's first series as host.

-Mr. Chips returned to appearing in the Catchphrases again throughout Mark Curry's series in 2002, alongside the family, and he was also brought back for the current revival series hosted by Stephen Mulhern.
+Mr Chips returned to appearing in the Catchphrases again throughout the series hosted by Mark Curry in 2002, as well as for the revival version hosted by Stephen Mulhern in 2013 where he is animated in 3D computer animation, as with the catchphrases themselves.

-Family Catchphrase

-Family Catchphrase was a spin-off from the original series, which aired in 1994 on The Family Channel (now Challenge).